anxolya/c-learn/README.md

 # Learning C programming language

-Using the "bible" C Programming Language by Brian W. Kernighan and Dennis M. Ritchie
+Using the C Programming: A Modern Approach, Second Edition by Kimberly Nelson King